morpho-org/morpho-token/README.md

 ### Burning tokens

-In the legacy Morpho token, burning tokens was made possible by transferring them to the zero address.
+In the legacy Morpho token, it was possible to transfer tokens to the zero address.
-Instead, in the new Morpho token, approved users can burn tokens by calling the `burn` function.
+This is no longer possible in the new Morpho token, but it's still possible for approved users to burn tokens by calling the `burn` function.

 ## Migration